psykon/awesome-demoscene/README.md

 * [Inigo Quilez](https://www.youtube.com/@InigoQuilez) - Personal channel of iq.
 Lot's of content and tutorials on shadercoding, shadertoy and math.
 * [ferrisstreamsstuff](https://www.youtube.com/@ferrisstreamsstuff) - Personal channels of ferris with recordings on streams on demomaking, emulator development and hardware hacking.
 * [Gasman](https://www.youtube.com/@Gasmanic) - Personal channel of gasman with ZX Spectrum, TIC-80 and livemusic content.
+* [Zine: The Radio show](https://anchor.fm/zinetheradioshow) - Zine is a Demoscene Podcast from and for sceners, and everyone curious about one of the oldest but still very lively digital art cultures.
 * [Demoscene High-Quality Videos (Annikras)](https://www.youtube.com/@Annikras) - Youtubes biggest collection of captured demos and intros.
 - [AssemblyTV](https://www.youtube.com/@AssemblyTV) - Channel of Assembly.
 * [Echtzeit](https://www.youtube.com/user/BuenzliDemoparty) - Channel of the swiss scene accociation.